stephank/vindinium-client/README.md

 This function is called for each server response (and before the bot).

-### State between turns

-The state object is what's parsed as-is from the server.
-However, for each game an empty object is created, and set on the `context` property of all state objects for that game.
-You can use this to track additional state between turns for a single game.

 ### Usage from node.js

-If you'd like to take manual control, that's possible too:
+If you'd like to take manual control, that's possible too.
+The main export of `vindinium-client` is a function to run a single game:

     var vindinium = require('vindinium-client');